This article was updated on 01/21/19. Happy Martin Luther King Day!

 For backing, theres no sense in skimping on materials.
 At a minimum, use 2 X 6s, although it is always a good idea to check your local building code; it may vary.
 Although you can toe-nail the backing in place, galvanized metal brackets are a better idea.

-As for the water supply, check the manufacturers recommendations.
+As for the water supply, always refer to the manufacturers recommendations.
 From a practical standpoint, PEX tubing is very easy to work with, as well as being very dependable and temperature friendly.

-Its also important to make sure the plumbing, pump and electrical supply are properly hooked up.
+Its also important to note that your plumbing, pump and electrical supply are properly hooked up.
 You should also never use an indoor fountain outdoors, unless it clearly states it is safe for outdoor use.

-And as always, when doing any plumbing or electrical projects, check the building code to determine whether you need to pull permits and/or find a licensed plumber or electrician.
+And as always, when doing any plumbing or electrical projects, check your local building code to determine whether you need to pull permits and/or find a licensed plumber or electrician.